How to improve your computational research experience

 Miscellaneous

 Manage passwords in your head.
 While password managers have good intentions, they’re still a single failure point and their databases can be hacked.
 Come up with a simple algorithm to make unique passwords in your head instead.
-Memorize a “private key”—like a fixed, random string of characters—and an easy way to mix it with a site-dependent “public key”—e.g. the site’s name—so that every site gets a password that is both unique and easy to generate on the fly.
+For example, memorize a “private key”—like a fixed, random string of characters, maybe the first letters of the words in a poem—and an easy way to mix it with a site-dependent “public key”—e.g. the site’s name—so that every site gets a password that is both unique and easy to generate on the fly.
 This is also useful if you have to log into accounts on a new machine.